In-depth reviews

 The Tesla Model 3 boasts the maximum five-star safety rating from Euro NCAP.
 The company leads the industry for semi-autonomous driving systems, so it's no surprise that its score of 94% in the Safety Assist category was an all-time record at the time.
 It's since been surpassed by Tesla's own Model Y SUV which scored 98% in the same category.

-An update rolled out in 2019 added semi-autonomous city driving, including responding automatically to traffic signs.
-All of these systems are semi-autonomous, not fully autonomous, meaning that the driver must still be actively paying attention and in control.
+It’s important to pay attention to the term “semi-autonomous”, as this means that the driver must still be actively paying attention and in control.
 Sadly, there’s no spare wheel – not even a space-saver.

 Most Popular